gijskooij/gulp-nunjucks-md/readme.md

 ```

 ## Features
-This plugin performs following tasks &ndash;
+This plugin renders nunjucks to html and performs following tasks additionally &ndash;
-* Extracts front-matter data and assigns to a `page` variable.
+* If front-matter is found, extracts front-matter data and assigns to a `page` variable.
-* Optionally, If file is markdown and have frontmatter, renders markdown.
+* If file is markdown and have frontmatter, renders markdown with [marked](https://github.com/chjj/marked).

-* Finally, renders nunjucks to html as usual.
+ For a CLI tool, see [njk](https://npm.im/njk).

-If you don't use markdown then prefer [original plugin](https://github.com/carlosl/gulp-nunjucks-render).
+ For compiling/precompiling, see [gulp-nunjucks](https://npm.im/njk)

 ## Configuration

 - To extend a parent layout with frontmatter, your page should have a front-matter with a `layout` pointing to name of a layout (without extension) in your template directory.
-- To set a parent layout for all pages your data should contain a `page.layout` in the data passed to plugin containing name of the layout without extension.
+- To set a parent layout for all pages, data passed to plugin should contain a `page.layout` with points to name of the layout without extension.
 - By default this plugin warps a `content` block around your page.
 Your parent layout should have a `content` block where processed content will be inserted.
-You can turn off this behavior by setting `useBlock: false` either in options or in frontmatter and declaring blocks normally ( for example multiple block inheritance).
+You can turn off this behavior by setting `useBlock: false` either in options or in front-matter and declaring blocks normally ( for example, multiple block inheritance).
-- In order to render markdown, the page should have frontmatter and `.markdown` or `.md` extension, You can also pass custom options to marked through `marked` option.
+- In order to render markdown, the page should have frontmatter ( or a global `page.layout` in the data passed ) and `.markdown` or `.md` extension, You can also pass custom options to marked through `marked` option.
-- Be aware that combining markdown with nunjucks can lead to undesired output. this plugin uses a custom marked renderer to avoid text escaping to make nunjucks work with markdown. set `escape: true` to avoid this if you don't want to combine markdown with nunjucks or want to pass your own renderer to `marked` option.
+- Be aware that combining markdown with nunjucks can lead to undesired output.
+By setting `escape: false` you can unescape markdown before processing nunjucks to make nunjucks tags work.
 - See [wiki](https://github.com/mohitsinghs/gulp-nunjucks-md/wiki) for an example.

 ## Usage